sriramk117/mile-code/README.md

 ## Setting up the environment
 - Create a new conda environment: `conda create -n mile python=3.10`
-- Install packages: `pip install requirements.txt`
+- Install required packages: `pip install requirements.txt`
-- Finally run `pip install -e .`
+- Install MILE `pip install -e .`
 ## Dataset generation
 You can generate a synthetic dataset of interventions using our intervention model if you have a trained agent and mental model.